EMRR-DISE/EDBdata/README.md

     chlorophyll fluorescence measured in the water in-situ at the stations within the Emergency Drought Barrier regions.
 Data was collected by DWR and USGS from 2020-2021.
+-   `cont_wq_daily_avg`: daily averages of various continuous water quality parameters (Dissolved Oxygen, pH, and Chlorophyll Fluorescence) measured in the water in-situ from 2015-2021 at the stations near Franks Tract located in the Delta
+-   `cont_wq_daily_max_frk`: daily maximums of various continuous water quality parameters (Dissolved Oxygen (as percent saturation), pH, and Chlorophyll Fluorescence) measured in the water in-situ at the Franks Tract station from 2015-2021
 -   `disc_nutr_chla`: Concentrations of chlorophyll-a and three nutrient parameters (Dissolved Ammonia, Dissolved Nitrate + Nitrite, and Dissolved Ortho-phosphate) in water samples collected at various